 Asthma can be well controlled with the appropriate medication in almost all people.
 The main types of asthma medications are:

 - relievers that act quickly to relax the tight muscles around the airways – this is the medication used during asthma first aid

 - preventers that slowly make the airways less sensitive to triggers by reducing swelling and mucus inside the airways – these are taken daily.
-(Depending on the trigger of the asthma symptoms in your child, some children may only need preventer medication during allergy season.
+(Depending on the trigger of the asthma symptoms in your child, some children may only need preventer medication during certain seasons – for example during pollen season or during winter when they pick up a cold or flu.
 Others may need preventers all year round.)

 Best medical practice is to give only the smallest doses of medication required to keep your child’s asthma symptoms under control.
 Your doctor will tell you how much this is.
 Never reduce the dose of medication without speaking with your doctor.